Skip to main content

 In relation to the LGT see Law 58/2003, of December 17, General Tax.

-Note: The taxpayer cannot avail himself of the payment splitting provisions of articles 97.2 of the Law of the Declaration at the time of filing the declaration.
-PIT and 62.2 of the Regulations and, in turn, request the postponement or fractioning of the first term in accordance with article 65 of the LGT, since both deferral/fractionation mechanisms are not applicable simultaneously in this case.
+Note: The taxpayer cannot, at the time of filing the return, opt for the installment payment plan of Article 97.2 of the Law of IRPFABBR and 62.2 of the Regulation and, in turn, request the deferral or installment payment of the first installment in accordance with Article 65 of the LGTbecause both deferral/installment mechanisms are not applicable simultaneously in this case.